 This author has purchased a didgeridoo and is investigating implementing didgeridoo lessons and practice as a pharyngeal exercise to be used with oral appliances and possibly in lieu of appliances with additional treatments such as weight loss and positional training.

 Doctor Shapira is a founding member of the Sleep Disorder Dental Society that is now the Academy of Dental Sleep Medicine and a former assistant professor at Rush Medical School in the sleep service.
-He is a diplomat of the Academy of Dental Sleep Medicine and has been treating sleep disorders with oral appliances for 25 years and practices in Gurnee, Illinois.
-He may be reached at 847-623-5530 or via email at email@example.com.
+He is a diplomat of the Academy of Dental Sleep Medicine and has been treating sleep disorders with oral appliances for 25 years and practices.
+He may be reached at 847-623-5530 or via email at firstname.lastname@example.org.